CleverPet/data_sharing_protocol/README.md

 ## Analysis

-First let us look at the most popular buttons:
+First, let us look at the most popular buttons:

 ![Button Count](button_count.png)

 Unsurprisingly, most of these buttons are the kinds used to make requests.

-Second let us look at the hours in which button presses tend to occur:
+Second, let us look at the hours in which button presses tend to occur:

 ![Button Presses By Hour](press_by_hour.png)